INDIAN FISH BREEDS AND REARING PRACTICES

-- This fish is also known as Barramundi meaning large scaled river fish in Australian language.
+- This fish is also known as Barramundi meaning large-scaled river fish in the Australian language.

-- It has large elongated body, oblique mouth and upper jaw extends beyond the eye.
-The colour of the body on dorsal side is dark green and ventral side is shiny.
+- It has a large elongated body, oblique mouth, and upper jaw that extend beyond the eye.
+The colour of the body on the dorsal side is dark green and the ventral side is shiny.